Transmuting prompts into weights: Abstract

 \section{Abstract}

 A growing body of research has demonstrated that the behavior of large language models can be effectively controlled at inference time by directly modifying their internal states, either through vector additions to their activations or through updates to their weight matrices.
 These techniques, while powerful, are often guided by empirical heuristics, such as deriving ``steering vectors'' from the average activations of contrastive prompts.
-This work provides a theoretical foundation for these interventions, explaining how they emerge from the fundamental computations of the transformer architecture.
-Building on the recent finding that a prompt's influence can be mathematically mapped to implicit weight updates \cite{dherin2025learning}, we generalize this theory to deep, multi-block transformers.
-We show how the information contained in any chunk of a user prompt is represented and composed internally through weight vectors and weight matrices.
-We then derive a principled method for condensing this information into token-independent thought vectors and thought matrices.
-These constructs provide a theoretical explanation for existing vector- and matrix-based model editing techniques and offer a direct, computationally-grounded method for transmuting textual input into reusable weight updates.
+Building on the foundational work of Dherin et al. (2025), who discovered that a prompt's influence mathematically maps to \emph{token-dependent} implicit weight updates and introduced the initial concept of a static thought patch for prompt compression, we elevate this framework into a robust algorithm for direct model editing.
+We derive a principled method for condensing this transient information into \emph{token-independent} thought vectors and thought matrices.
+These constructs provide a theoretical explanation for existing vector-and-matrix-based model editing techniques and offer a direct, computationally-grounded method for transmuting textual input into reusable weight updates for complex architectures and new knowledge injection.